 About Disney Incorporated

 The monarch of this magic kingdom is no man but a mouse: Mickey Mouse.
 The Walt Disney Company is the world's largest media conglomerate, with assets encompassing movies, television, publishing, and theme parks.
-Its TV holdings include the ABC TV network and almost ten TV stations, as well as a portfolio of cable networks including ABC Family, Disney Channel, and ESPN (80%-owned).
+Its TV holdings include the ABC TV network and around a dozen TV stations, as well as a portfolio of cable networks including ABC Family, Disney Channel, and ESPN (80%-owned).
 It produces films through the Disney, Pixar, Marvel Entertainment, and Lucasfilm brands, and its Disney Parks and Resorts runs popular theme parks including Disney World and Disneyland.
+The company generates almost three quarters of its revenue in US and Canada.
 In 2019 Disney purchased assets of Twenty-First Century Fox for $71.3 billion making it an even greater media and entertainment behemoth.

-The company reports through four business segments: Media Networks, Parks and Resorts, Studio Entertainment, and Consumer Products and Interactive Media.
+The company reports through four business segments: Media Networks, Parks, Experience and Products, Studio Entertainment, and Direct-to-Consumer & International.

-Media Networks is the largest segment, representing more than 40% of revenue, and operates cable and broadcast television networks and radio networks and stations.
+Media Networks represents more than a third of revenue, and operates cable and broadcast television networks and radio networks and stations.
 Its main cable networks are ESPN, Disney, and Freeform (Freeform, targets audiences from 14-34).
-The broadcasting business includes television production and distribution operations and eight owned domestic television stations.
+The broadcasting business includes television production (ABC) and distribution operations and eight owned domestic television stations.

-Parks and Resorts (around 35%) owns and operates the Walt Disney World Resort in Florida, the Disneyland Resort in California, Disneyland Paris; Aulani, a Disney resort and spa in Hawaii, the Disney Vacation Club (DVC), the Disney Cruise Line, and Adventures by Disney.
+Parks, Experiences and Products (over 35%) owns and operates the Walt Disney World Resort in Florida, the Disneyland Resort in California, Disneyland Paris; Aulani, a Disney resort and spa in Hawaii, the Disney Vacation Club (DVC), the Disney Cruise Line, and Adventures by Disney.
 The company also has effective ownership in Disney-branded resorts in China and Japan.
 This segment operates the Disney Imagineering unit, which designs and develops new theme park concepts and attractions.

-Studio Entertainment (more than 15%) produces and acquires live-action and animated motion pictures for worldwide distribution to the theatrical, home entertainment, and television markets.
-It distributes films primarily under the Disney Pictures, Pixar, Marvel, and Lucasfilm banners.
+Studio Entertainment (around than 15%) produces and acquires live-action and animated motion pictures for worldwide distribution to the theatrical, home entertainment, and television markets.
+It distributes films primarily under the Disney Pictures, Pixar, Marvel, Fox Searchlight Pictures, Sky Studios, and Lucasfilm banners.

 In addition to its theme parks, the Burbank, California-based Walt Disney Company owns and leases properties throughout the world.
-It generates more than 75% of its revenue from the US and Canada followed by Europe (more than 10%), and Asia Pacific (nearly 10%).
+It generates almost 75% of its revenue from the US and Canada followed by Europe (more than 10%), and Asia Pacific (more than 10%).
 The remaining revenue comes from Latin America and other regions.

 Sales and Marketing

 Disney incurs significant marketing and advertising costs before and throughout the theatrical release of its films in an effort to generate publicity and consumer interest in the subsequent home entertainment market.
-The company spends close to $3 billion in advertising each year.
+Advertising expenses for 2019, 2018 and 2017 were $4.3 billion, $2.8 billion and $2.6 billion, respectively.

 The company's net revenue has been increasing steadily over the past several years with a minor 1% dip in 2017 primarily due to the negative effects of Hurricanes Irma and Matthew.

-Cash at the end of fiscal 2018 was $4.2 billion, an increase of $91 million from the prior year.
-Cash from operations contributed $14.3 billion to the coffers, while investing activities used $5.3 billion, primarily for investments in parks and resorts and acquisitions.
-Financing activities used another $8.8 billion for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $5.5 billion, an increase of $1.3 million from the prior year.
+Cash from operations contributed $6 billion to the coffers, while investing activities used $15.1 billion, primarily for investments in parks and resorts and acquisitions.
+Financing activities used $464 million for borrowings.

 The Walt Disney Company is currently focused on integrating its acquisition of Twenty-First Century Fox and developing its direct-to-consumer (DTC) streaming business.
 The acquisition of Fox assets gave Disney valuable intellectual property such as Deadpool and the few Marvel characters Fox had owned, such as the X-Men and Fantastic Four, uniting the full Marvel family under Disney.
 The deal also lets Disney expand its content across new streaming services.